 I have owned and operated several businesses, and have particular expertise in marketing, and sales management, as well as a solid understanding of Lean manufacturing methodologies and techniques.
-I am currently self-employed as a building designer, designing and supplying buildings for Industrial, Agricultral, and Commercial end users.
+I have extensive experience designing pre-engineered structures for Industrial, Commercial, and Institutional clients.
+I own a construction business, specialising in erecting pre-engineered steel buildings across Canada.
+My clients include resource companies, general contractors, developers, and end users in every province.

 Sites only been up for two days, and I’m chipping away during my lunch breaks, and before beddy byes.